hapax/hapax.github.io/assets/simple-physics.md

 date:  2020-01-06
 ---

-**January 6, 2020.** *Physics is often presented as the most arcane and mathematical of natural sciences.
-Here, we show how simple physical ideas, with a dash of pre-calculus mathematics, can still be awesomely powerful.*
+**January 6, 2020.** *Physics is an awesomely powerful discipline.
+Contrary to popular opinion, you don't need to master arcane mathematics to experience this power!
+Simple physical insights, with a dash of pre-calculus mathematics, make a surprisingly potent combination.
+We illustrate with examples from dimensional analysis, Fermi approximation, and scaling laws.*

 ### Contents